Docket No. 1:16-cv-1460 (D.D.C.)

 On July 15, 2016, the Cigar Association of America, the International Premium Cigar and Pipe Retailers Association, and Cigar Rights of America, non-profit trade associations for retailers and manufacturers, filed suit in the District Court of the District of Columbia.
-The plaintiffs requested that the court issue a preliminary injunction barring enforcement of the rule while the litigation proceeded and asked the court to permanently strike down the rule.
+The plaintiffs requested that the court issue a preliminary injunction barring enforcement of the deeming rule while the litigation proceeded and asked the court to permanently strike down the rule.
+The case was consolidated with another case, En Fuego Tobacco Shop et al. v.
+FDA, which raised similar issues.

-- the enforcement of premarket review would be costly, rendering the FDA’s action “arbitrary and capricious” in violation of the APA;
+- the enforcement of premarket review would be costly, rendering the FDA’s issuance of the deeming rule “arbitrary and capricious” in violation of the Administrative Procedure Act (APA);

-- the imposition of user fees is an illegal tax, an action that is in excess of statutory authority and therefore a violation of the APA;
+- requiring industry to pay “user fees” is an illegal tax, an action that is in excess of statutory authority and therefore a violation of the APA;

 - the imposition of user fees on cigar manufacturers but not e-cigarette manufacturers is “contrary to [the] constitutional right” to due process protected by the Fifth Amendment, a violation of the APA;